Native American Artifacts: The Dilemma of Historic Artifacts

 Museums and Exhibits

-The practice of exoticizing and historicizing Native Americans has long been an issue for major U.S. museums.
+The practice of historicizing Native Americans has long been an issue for major U.S. museums.
 Dutch settlers and Lenape natives who interact with them can now be seen as an interpretative overlay on the back of the American Museum of Natural History.
 The museum welcomes millions of visitors each year, and the display gives visitors the impression that tribal society is a relic of the past, while vibrant indigenous communities across the American continent still live today.
 For example, the Smithsonian National Museum of Natural History once housed an exhibition on Plains Indians that featured a deerskin mannequin with an arrowhead that fell into the same category of misrepresentations exhibited at the American Museum of Natural History.
-The last time I visited a natural history museum, I saw a display case full of photos of Native Americans still living in the Northwest, such as the Cheyenne, Chippewa, and Cherokee.
-It is said that the objects are placed behind glass, but in life they take the place of people, like a mannequin, a woman or even a child in a cave.
+The last time I visited a natural history museum, I saw a display case full of photos of Native Americans still living in the Northwest, such as the Cheyenne, Chippewa, and Cherokee, and driven as far away as Lake Mead.
+It is said that the objects are placed behind glass, but in life, they take the place of people, like a mannequin, a woman, or even a child in a cave.
 The 16 objects will be on display in the brand new Burke Museum, which will open next year after being returned from Europe.
 The woven baskets were collected by William Olsen, an Episcopal minister, who bought them from penniless tribesmen in the 1870s and sold them to colleagues.
 Olsen met with the elders of the local tribes, and they collected the baskets that his son-in-law and his wife had woven.
 It also includes basketwork by Dr. Andrew Kershaw, who worked on the reserve in the 1890s, as well as other Native American artworks from the time.

 Save the American Indian Program

 Together, the two collections are part of the Grand Ronde's efforts to process and explore its history for future generations - a mission that mirrors the efforts of other tribes in the United States.
 In 2007, the museum received a grant from the National Endowment for the Humanities' Save the American Indian Program, financed by private donations.
-Over the course of two years, technicians Tina Koeppe and Jessica Waite stabilised, rehoused and catalogued hundreds of artifacts, including those from the Bristol Collection.
+Over the course of two years, technicians Tina Koeppe and Jessica Waite stabilized, rehoused, and cataloged hundreds of artifacts, including those from the Bristol Collection.
 The tribe has only been living in the Plymouth area for a few years, but its identity is a living piece of city history.
 You can read an excerpt from Koeppe's article here or contact Landmark Stores to request the Winter 2009 issue of Nebraska History.
 The association is actively seeking a little-known piece of historical information that can be incorporated into its museum at 115 Gaylord Avenue in Plymouth.
 The cry "Shawnee World" echoes through the Plymouth area, but also through the rest of the state of Nebraska and the United States of America.
 American history, and acknowledge that few Native American artifacts had to be found.
 The nickname Shawnee Indian has been used in the US for more than 1,000 years, according to the National Museum of Natural History.